MicrosoftDocs/azure-devops-docs/docs/organizations/settings/set-iteration-paths-sprints.md

 Newly created projects contain a single, root area path that corresponds to the project name.
 You add area paths under this root.
 Also, each project typically specifies a predefined set of iteration paths to help you get started tracking your work.
 You only need to specify the dates.

-If you're new to managing projects and teams, complete the following steps.
+If you're new to managing projects and teams, complete the following steps:

 1. Review [Configure and customize Azure Boards](../../boards/configure-customize.md).
 1. Define the area paths and teams following the guidance provided in [Define area paths and assign to a team](set-area-paths.md#guidance).